The Susie Glaze New Folk Ensemble

 “She held the audience in the palm of her hand….”
 Scott Valley Bluegrass Festival

 “…does something with a song that only great singers can do…” KCSN, Northridge, CA

 “One of the most beautiful voices in bluegrass and folk music today.”
 KPFK’s FolkScene

 “…with people like this to trust, my music will go on living, and soaring.
 And so will I.” Jean Ritchie

 The show will be in Beckman Institute Auditorium (Little Beckman) at 400 South Wilson Avenue.
 On concert night, free parking is available in the lots at the south end of Michigan Avenue.
 Tickets are $20 for adults and $5 for children and Caltech students.
 They will be available soon at the Caltech Ticket Office by calling (626) 395-4652 and at the Caltech Ticket Office in their new location at 1200 E. California Boulevard in Pasadena (Southeast corner of Wilson Avenue).
 Their usual hours are 10:00 a.m. to 4:30 p.m., Monday through Friday.
 There is limited short term parking in front of the Spaulding building on California and to the side on Wilson.
 Otherwise, you can find street parking nearby.
-Online tickets will also soon be available soon.
+Online tickets are now available- click on “Purchase Tickets” below.
 There is a fee for phone orders and for online tickets, while purchases at the Ticket Office are free.
 Tickets can also be purchased (without additional fee) at the door of the venue one half hour before the show, but it is always wise to call the Ticket Office a day or two before a show to ensure they are not close to a sold out show.
 We hate to have to turn people away, which occasionally happens!